TheThow/MedianForLargeFiles/README.md

 * When retrieving the median only the file containing the median is loaded from disk

 ## Current optimization potential
-* The application will allocate more memory than specified in the parameter - copying and sorting could in the worst case increase memory usage by 100%
+* The application will allocate more memory than specified in the parameter - copying and sorting could in the worst case increase memory usage by 50%
 * The data written to the file system is not compressed - thus requiring as much disk space as the input file is in size.
-* A few writes to disk can be avoided when splitting files

 ## Dependencies
 * ch.qos.logback = for logging